unknown321/wampy/USAGE.md

 <img src="images/settings-fm.png">

-Radio works only on devices with FM chip: A30, A40, A50.
+Radio works only on devices with FM chip: A40, A50.
+A30 does not work.

 Range: 76-108 MHz.